 honey

-Raw honey is a fascinating food that actually belongs to the oldest form of sweetener recorded in human history.
+Raw honey is a fascinating natural product that actually belongs to the oldest form of sweetener recorded in human history.
 They don’t call it the elixir of life for no reason.
 It has countless good characteristics for human health, and the recommendation of many doctors is to introduce it as a regular food in your menu.

 If you like sweetened tea, it is healthiest to enhance it with honey, and the growing trend is to use it in coffee.
 One of the well-known facts is that this sweet elixir cannot spoil.
 We discuss whether this is really the case and what changes can happen to honey in the following.